Chapter 9 Performance Measures

 9.4 Measures for Inferential Procedures (Hypothesis Tests)

 Hypothesis testing entails first specifying a null hypothesis, such as that there is no difference in average outcomes between two experimental groups.
 One then collects data and evaluates whether the observed data is compatible with the null hypothesis.
-Hypothesis test results are often describes in terms of a \(p\)-value, which measures how extreme or surprising a feature of the observed data (a test statistic) is relative to what one would expect if the null hypothesis is true.
+Hypothesis test results are often described in terms of a \(p\)-value, which measures how extreme or surprising a feature of the observed data (a test statistic) is relative to what one would expect if the null hypothesis is true.
 A small \(p\)-value (such as \(p < .05\) or \(p < .01\)) indicates that the observed data would be unlikely to occur if the null is true, leading the researcher to reject the null hypothesis.
 Alternately, testing procedures might be formulated by comparing a test statistic to a specified critical value; a test statistic exceeding the critical value would lead the researcher to reject the null.

 9.4.1 Validity

-Validity pertains to whether we erroneously reject a true null more than we should.
+Validity pertains to whether we erroneously reject a true null more often than we should.
 An \(\alpha\)-level testing procedure is valid if it has no more than an \(\alpha\) chance of rejecting the null, when the null is true.
-If we were using the conventional \(\alpha = .05\) level, then a valid testing procedure will reject the null in only 50 of 1000 replications of a data-generating process where the null hypothesis actually holds true.
+If we were using the conventional \(\alpha = .05\) level, then a valid testing procedure will reject the null in only about 50 of 1000 replications of a data-generating process where the null hypothesis actually holds true.

 To assess validity, we will need to specify a data generating process where the null hypothesis holds (e.g., where there is no difference in average outcomes between experimental groups).
 We then generate a large series of data sets with a true null, conduct the testing procedure on each dataset and record the \(p\)-value or critical value, then score whether we reject the null hypothesis.
 In practice, we may be interested in evaluating a testing procedure by exploring data generation processes where the null is true but other aspects of the data (such as outliers, skewed outcome distributions, or small sample size) make estimation difficult, or where auxiliary assumptions of the testing procedure are violated.
 Examining such data-generating processes allows us to understand if our methods are robust to patterns that might be encountered in real data analysis.
 The key to evaluating the validity of a procedure is that, for whatever data-generating process we examine, the null hypothesis must be true.